 That day turned out to be the first snowy day in Southern Alabama in years and years.
 I saw the snow on the Eastern Shore of Mobile Bay for the first time since moving to the Gulf Coast area 7.5 years ago!

 We had to wait three more days before we were able to go to a grocery store: some of the roads were undrivable because of the ice, and most businesses (including grocery stores) were closed.
 I had two things to be thankful for:

-- That we live in quiet suburban area that doesn’t get crazy with traffic – things didn’t get nearly as messy for us as they did in Atlanta;
+1. That we live in quiet suburban area that doesn’t get crazy with traffic – things didn’t get nearly as messy for us as they did in Atlanta;

 As of Thursday and Friday, my town is back to its normal life.
 The snow is almost all gone (there wasn’t much to begin with), all of the businesses are open, and my fridge is stocked with vegetables for more culinary adventures!